BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-08-20-js-nation-react-summit-2024.md

 author: team_frontend
 tags: [conference, frontend, react, javascript]
 color: rgb(251,87,66)
+feature-img: "/images/posts/2024-08-20-js-nation-react-summit-2024/teamBedrock.jpg"
 thumbnail: "/images/posts/2024-08-20-js-nation-react-summit-2024/teamBedrock.jpg"
 ---

 The Frontend Bedrock teams were present at the 2024 edition of the _JS Nation_ and _React Summit_ conferences in Amsterdam on 13 & 14 June.
 We would like to highlight and share some of the subjects we find relevant about our favourite language and framework 🙂 Feel free to explore them further if you are interested.

-> 📹 You can watch all the video recording of the [JS Nation](https://gitnation.com/events/jsnation-2024/talks) and the [React Summit](https://gitnation.com/events/react-summit-2024/talks) talks.
+> 📹 You can watch all the video recordings of the [JS Nation](https://gitnation.com/events/jsnation-2024/talks) and the [React Summit](https://gitnation.com/events/react-summit-2024/talks) talks.

 ### Lessons for Building Resilient Codebases - Alex Moldovan